hoangduytranuk/blender_manual/blender_docs/manual/interface/controls/buttons/menus.rst

 =========

 A pie menu is a menu whose items are spread radially around the mouse.
-Pie menus have to be activated in the User Preferences through :menuselection:`Add-ons --> UI --> Pie Menus Official/ 3D Viewport Pie Menus`.
+Pie menus have to be activated in the Preferences through :menuselection:`Add-ons --> UI --> Pie Menus Official/ 3D Viewport Pie Menus`.

 .. figure:: /images/interface_controls_buttons_menus_pie-menu.png